-With the Social Social Administration (SSA) announcing a 1.5 percent cost of living adjustment (COLA) for 2014 the following changes to your social security taxes and income will result.
-All changes will take effect in January 2014.
+The Social Social Administration (SSA) announced a 1.7 percent cost of living adjustment (COLA) for 2015 (vs 1.5% in 2014).
+As a result the following changes to your social security taxes and income will result.
+All changes will take effect in January.

 Social Security Item